Safe, Fun, and Successful Beach Metal Detecting!

 We simply love to share when it comes to beaches, treasure hunting, beachcombing crafts, and beachy tips.
 How about you?
 Do you have a favorite beach you’d like to share with us?
 Maybe you have some great tips for beach picnics, seaside safety, or seashore activities.
 Please check out our Submission Guidelines for info on jumping into the fun at Beach Treasures and Treasure Beaches.
 You may be our next Featured Guest Writer!

 This entry was posted on October 8, 2013 at 12:10 AM and is filed under Beach Safety Tips, Beach Treasures - Beachcombing, Featured Guest Writer, Sand and Shoreline, Tallies & Tips.
-Tagged: beach, Beach Metal Detecting, beachcombing, family beach activities, Metal Detector.
+Tagged: beach, Beach Metal Detecting, beachcombing, Daniel Bernzweig, family beach activities, Metal Detector.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.